 Hello and thank you for stopping by.
 I may have a

 huge teeny tiny confession to make.
 I love Caramac!
-Nothing wrong in that except after I’d seen some some amazing Caramac Cupcakes over at Janes’s Pattiserie I asked my Hubby to pick up a few bags of Caramac buttons for ‘baking’ – then after I’d eaten all of them my friend bought me some more AND I ate those!!
+Nothing wrong in that except after I’d seen some some amazing Caramac Cupcakes over at Janes’s Pattiserie I asked my Hubby to pick up a few bags of Caramac buttons for ‘baking’.
+And after I’d eaten all of them my friend bought me some more AND I ate those!!
 So you can imagine my family’s relief when I finally got around to baking these oh-so-good Caramac Caramel Cookies.

 Buttons!!
 You can buy Caramac buttons now??!!

 And the rest as they say is history.
-Everyone knows chocolate buttons taste better than a bar.
+Because everyone knows chocolate buttons taste better than a bar.
 They fit so nicely in my mouth and are just the best with a hot cup of tea.
-So now you know how I became hooked on Caramac again!
+Finally, you now you know how I became hooked on Caramac again!

 Actually I used Caramac bars to melt and drizzle over these utterly perfect Caramac Caramel Cookies.
-I simply couldn’t bring myself to use the buttons, I will do, just taking things one step at a time 😉.
+Because I simply couldn’t bring myself to use the buttons.
+I will do, just taking things one step at a time 😉.

 Absolutely perfect for Caramac lovers, chocolate haters/avoiders and Cookie Monster’s like me!!!